venits/react-native-login-template/README.md

 ## Overview

-Project is **not using any state management containers like Redux, Flux or MobX**, so feel free to implement your favorite one.
+Project is **not using any state management containers like Redux, Flux or MobX**, so feel free to implement your favourite one.

 Project uses [react-native-router-flux](https://github.com/aksonov/react-native-router-flux) for navigation. **There are only 2 screens** so there is not much to navigate between ;)

-**Feel free to implement your favorite navigation module.**
+**Feel free to implement your favourite navigation module.**

 I created simple splash screen using [react-native-splash-screen](https://github.com/crazycodeboy/react-native-splash-screen) module, **if you want to make your own splash screen please take a look at this module.** Everything you need is described there.